hitbug-exe/VGApocalypse/README.md

 *We are just grabbing in the ashes*

-VGApocalypse is a basic VGA driver and printf implementation written in C, perfect for your apocalypse plan (not that we're anticipating an actual apocalypse, but hey, it never hurts to be prepared).
+VGApocalypse is a basic VGA driver written in C, perfect for your apocalypse plan (not that we're anticipating an actual apocalypse, but hey, it never hurts to be prepared).

 # How to build VGApocalypse?